Entangled happily ever after: Wedding reception seating mapped to classical and quantum optimizers: Discussion

-This benchmark set also proved very useful for revealing problems with the experimental, classical hill-flattening Monte Carlo optimizer under development.
-This optimizer is adaptive, altering the loss function landscape that it explores based on the lowest-scoring states that it has encountered, to reduce the height of barriers consideably taller than the lowest basin seen.
-This means that the past portion of the Monte Carlo trajectory influences the search efficiency of the remainder.
-While the intention is for this past information to improve search efficiency, if optimizer hyperparameters are poorly tuned, then the interplay of the annealing schedule and the accumulation of past state could conceivably \textit{worsen} search efficiency.
-This appears to be the case at present: for the largest problems, longer Monte Carlo trajectories, with the annealing schedule scaled with trajectory length, showed slightly worse performance.
+The development of quantum optimizers inevitably parallels the development of classical alternatives (sometimes quantum-inspired), so having comparable means of benchmarking both is crucial.
+This benchmark set was useful for revealing problems with a classical hill-flattening Monte Carlo optimizer under development.
+Loosely inspired by quantum tunnelling, this classical optimizer adaptively alters the loss function to reduce barrier heights based on the lowest-scoring states encountered, meaning that the past trajectory influences the search efficiency of the remainder.
+While the intention is for this to \textit{improve} search efficiency, poorly tuned optimizer hyperparameters can cause the interplay of the annealing schedule and the accumulation of past state to \textit{worsen} search efficiency, which appears to be the case at present: for the largest problems, longer simulated annealing trajectories showed slightly worse performance.
 This problem can now be addressed, with new hyperparameter combinations checked against this benchmark.

 In contrast, the default Monte Carlo optimizer in the Standard Masala Plugins library performed well, finding high-quality seating optimization solutions that permitted real-world use at our own wedding.